harrywang/tailpages/_posts/2022-01-12-tailpages-tutorial-technical.md

 - `home.html` is the template for the Homepage
 - `page.html` is the template for different pages
 - `post.html` is the template for blog posts
-- `tag.html` is the tempalte for the tag page
+- `tag.html` is the template for the tag page

 ## Customize Homepage and Add Pages/Blogs

-You can refer to part I of this tutorial for how to customzie homepage and add new pages/blogs.
+You can refer to part I of this tutorial for how to customize homepage and add new pages/blogs.

 ## Github Pages Settings